 If your insurance will not cover it or you’re not able to take an inexpensive generic medication, ask your doctor and local pharmacist about money-off coupons.
 “I have a file full of coupon cards for medicines,” Rhinehart says.
 Many pharmaceutical companies also offer medication assistance programs, so it’s worth contacting the company directly to see if you qualify.
 “If you meet their income requirements, and you don’t have insurance, you can get your medicine for free,” Rhinehart says.

 If you have type 2 diabetes, you shouldn’t pick your health insurance on a whim.
 Examine your options and do some math to figure out which plan will cost you the least.
 If you can, gather your medical history for the past couple of years and run it through each plan to see what you would have paid.
 That includes co-pays for doctor’s visits and prescriptions, coinsurance (if applicable), deductibles, and plan premiums.
 “Someone with diabetes will go to the doctor frequently, and they’ll be on multiple medications,” Suhl says.
 “So a plan where there’s not a high deductible or a high co-pay would be advantageous to them.”

 Call your benefits department.

-An under-sung benefit of many insurance plans is a disease management program for people diagnosed with type 2 diabetes.
-Translation: You’ll get access to a personal health coach who can help you navigate the medical system to care for yourself and manage your illness.
+A lesser known benefit of many insurance plans is a disease management program for people diagnosed with type 2 diabetes.
+This means that you can get access to a personal health coach who can help you navigate the medical system to care for yourself and manage your illness.
 If you’re not sure whether your plan offers this, give your benefits manager a call.
-Because the key to saving money over the long haul is to take care of yourself now.
+The key to saving money over the long term is to take care of yourself now.
 “Uncontrolled diabetes is the biggest risk factor for blindness, kidney dialysis, and non-traumatic leg amputation in the U.S.,” Rhinehart says.
 “The important thing is to jump on it early.”